robertfchapman/MAX5481/README.md

 # MAX5481

-Arduino Library for the Maxim MAX5481-5484 Digital Potentiometer
+Arduino Library for the Maxim MAX5481-5484 Digital Potentiometers

 This library implements functions to control the MAX5481 digital Potentiometer(s) using SPI

 See the Maxim Integrated datasheet for details [MAX5481](https://datasheets.maximintegrated.com/en/ds/MAX5481-MAX5484.pdf)

-___

-Class and Methods
+## Class and Methods

----

 ## Constructor
 ### MAX5481(int SSPIN)
 ##### Description
 Instantiation of the Digital Potentiometer sets the Slave Select Pin.
-The Slave select is pulled high
+During the instantiation of the library the Slave Select Pin is pulled High
 ##### Syntax
 `MAX5481 myDpot(SSPIN);`
 ##### Parameters